G-Two/subarulink/README.md

 ## Home Assistant Integration

-There is a Home Assistant [custom component](https://github.com/G-Two/homeassistant-subaru) that uses this package and allows users to add Subaru STARLINK integration to their Home Assistant instance.
+There is a Home Assistant [custom component](https://github.com/G-Two/homeassistant-subaru) that uses this package and allows users to add MySubaru Connected Services integration to their Home Assistant instance.

 In addition, as of 2021.3, Home Assistant Core includes the [Subaru integration](https://www.home-assistant.io/integrations/subaru/) that uses this package.
 Due to the required incremental additions required by Home Assistant Core, only the sensor and lock platforms are supported at this time.
 Additional PRs are pending to add full functionality.
 Users that desire the most recent features should continue using the custom component.